Sounds Easy Enough

 This is where dMRV comes in: digital measurement, reporting and verification.
 The objective sounds clean.
 Take what a farmer says happened on a field and transform it into something independently verifiable and auditable.
 And do it at scale.

 It starts with declarations.
-Farmers submit their practices and field-level data tied to a specific harvest year: tillage type, cover crops, fertiliser use and other agricultural decisions.
+Farmers submit their practices and field-level data tied to a specific harvest year: tillage type, cover crops, fertilizer use and other agricultural decisions.
 The system validates ownership, adds guardrails against unrealistic data and fraud, checks eligibility and enforces internal consistency.
 But at this stage the data is still fundamentally self-reported.
-And while farmers are generally incentivised to participate, that doesn't mean they're always incentivised to report accurately.
+And while farmers are generally incentivised to participate, that doesn't mean they're always motivated to report accurately.

 That's why remote sensing exists as a second stream.
 Models process satellite imagery across regions and seasons, trained on ground-truth data collected in the field and exposed to variability across countries and years.
 Their task is to infer whether certain practices likely took place on a given field, for example whether soil disturbance occurred or whether vegetation cover was present between harvest cycles.
 The output is a set of predictions that can be generated at scale.
 It's a good solution: high-resolution satellite imagery combined with AI-driven pattern matching scales extremely well.
 But it's obviously still an approximation.